 Sounds crazy, right?
 How can these companies expect to be productive when they’re letting people jet off on vacation all the time?

 It works for these companies, and many others that have adopted similar policies.

 In this article, we’ll share everything you need to know about unlimited PTO, it’s pros and cons, and whether it’s right for your business.
 If you’re skeptical, keep reading – you might be surprised!

 There’s no hidden meaning here – Unlimited PTO means that your employees get unlimited paid time off.

-Although it may seem counterintuitive, evidence suggests that the more time employees take off to recharge (within reason, of course), the better it is for their productivity and wellness.
+Although it may seem counterintuitive, evidence suggests that the more time employees take off (within reason), the better it is for their productivity.